MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 # AI Builder Licensing

-Power Platform administrators can use the [PowerApps admin center](https://admin.powerapps.com) and the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) to manage environments and settings for PowerApps and AI Builder.

-For more information, see the [Power Platform Administrator Guide](https://docs.microsoft.com/power-platform/admin/admin-documentation).

-## Overview

 AI Builder is licensed as an add-on to your PowerApps licenses.
 This means you can start your AI Builder trial after you have a PowerApps license that allows you to create a Common Data Service (CDS) instance.

 ## Trial licenses